ACP Processes

 API Access to USAC Systems

-If your company intends to utilize an Application Programming Interface (API) to access either the National Verifier or the National Lifeline Accountability Database (NLAD) for the ACP, please complete and sign the ISA and include it with your election notice for the ACP.
+If your company intends to utilize an Application Programming Interface (API) to access either the National Verifier or the National Lifeline Accountability Database (NLAD) for the ACP, please complete and sign the Interconnection Security Agreement (ISA) and include it with your election notice for the ACP.

 System Updates